aurelius-in/RainRef/README.md

 ## How RainRef Fits The RainStorm Suite

 RainRef stands on its own.
-It also fits as the central **Bridge** inside RainStorm.
+It also fits as the central **Ref** inside RainStorm.
 It connects support reality to the build cycle and to market sensing.

 * **In:** support and usage
 * **Through:** grounded answers and safe actions